 The concept of key concern for an investor is what is the demand to supply ratio (DSR).
 We want it to be as high as possible if we’re chasing capital growth.
 The DSR score for Upper Coomera units for the last four years is shown in Figure 1.

 The DSR score looks at multiple statistics, such as auction clearance rates, renters versus owner-occupiers, days (a property is) on market, rental yields, vacancy rates, and many other statistics, some of which appear in the Upper Coomera analysis following.
 The DSR score is a single number, which indicates a suburb’s likelihood of achieving imminent capital growth and therefore may identify a good place to invest.
 This score has proven invaluable, by historically pinpointing the top 33% of property hotspots with 96% accuracy.
-See www.DSRscore.com.au
+See www.DSRscore.com.au for more detail.

 From Figure 1 you can see that it looks like the balance between demand and supply bottomed out around the middle of 2011.
 Since then, there has been some volatility, but the DSR score is definitely on the rise.
 Right now it is at a point we consider to be ‘balanced’ – that is, the demand for and supply of units seem to be in a state of balance.
 At this point in time, you’d expect prices to rise in line with the long-term national average.
 If the DSR score rises higher, you could expect prices to rise above the rate of the long-term national average.